timescale/docs/timescaledb/how-to-guides/upgrades/downgrade.md

   downgrading to.
 * Check which PostgreSQL version you are currently running.
-You might need to [upgrade to the latest PostgreSQL version][upgrade-pg] before you begin your TimescaleDB downrgade.
+You might need to [upgrade to the latest PostgreSQL version][upgrade-pg] before you begin your TimescaleDB downgrade.
 * [Perform a backup][backup] of your database.
 While TimescaleDB downgrades are performed in-place, downgrading is an intrusive operation.
   Always make sure you have a backup on hand, and that the backup is readable in the case of disaster.

-## Downgrade TimescaleDB to a previous minor verson
+## Downgrade TimescaleDB to a previous minor version
 This downgrade uses the PostgreSQL `ALTER EXTENSION` function to downgrade to the latest version of the TimescaleDB extension.
 TimescaleDB supports having different extension versions on different databases within the same PostgreSQL